marcopaganini/snip/README.md

     line directly from your editor.)
 *   Other general improvements.

+## Similar options

+*   [https://github.com/knqyf263/pet](https://github.com/knqyf263/pet) - pet is a snippet manager written in Go. if you like snip, you may like pet too.

 ## Comments and ideas

 Feel free to open issues for any problems you find and send me your comments,